Tuesday, 30 December 2014

 There are 4 kinds of elasticity in supply.

-• If the increase in supply is more higher than the increase in prices, it is known as high elasticity of supply.
-(It will be always greater than one ( PES= >1)).
+• If the increase in supply is greater than the increase in prices, it is known as high elasticity of supply.
+(It is always greater than one (PES > 1)).

-• If the increase is very low as compared to increase in prices, then it is known as low elasticity of supply.
-(It is always less than one ( PES= <1)).
+• If the increase in supply is very small compared with the increase in prices, it is known as low elasticity of supply.
+(It is always less than one (PES < 1)).

-• If there is no change in supply quantity in spite of increase in prices, then that condition is termed as non-elasticity of supply.
-(The ratio will be always Zero (PES= 0)).
+• If there is no change in the quantity supplied despite an increase in prices, that condition is termed non-elasticity of supply.
+(The ratio is always zero (PES = 0)).

-• When the percentage changes in price and supply are both equal, it is known as unitary elasticity.
-(PES= 1)
+• When the percentage changes in price and supply are equal, it is known as unitary elasticity.
+(PES = 1)

 There are many factors influencing elasticity of supply.
 Some of them are narrated below.

-• Ability to switch over to production of those goods: If you are able to produce the increased price commodities, you can supply more quantities immediately.
+• Ability: Your ability to switch over to the production of those affected goods: If you can produce the increased-price commodities, you can supply more quantities immediately.

-• Time factor: Availability of time for producing those goods or procuring from other places can also influence in more supply of those goods.
+• Time factor: The availability of time for producing those goods or procuring them from other places can also influence the supply of those goods.

 • Availability of resources and factors of production: If all the factors of production are easily available to produce that commodity, you can increase the supply easily.

-• Transportation facilities or mobility: If you are able to transport or move the goods easily, you can increase the supply drastically.
+• Transportation facilities or mobility: If you are able to transport or move the goods easily, you can increase their supply drastically.

-Supply and Demand are the two major forces influencing the markets and economical conditions of any country.
+Supply and Demand are the two major forces influencing the markets and economic conditions of any country.
 The whole economy is based on the interactions of these two major factors.
-They are interrelated to each other closely and changes in one can drastically influence changes in the other.
+They are closely interrelated with one another, and changes in one can drastically influence the other.

-Supply and demand denote the activities of goods or services that are being produced or procured and made available to the market for sale on one hand, and, the requirements or demands placed/ made by potential buyers of those goods and services at the other end.
-Each demand requires a supply and each supply should get a demand.
-This chain of supply and demand is a never ending process deciding the market conditions at any particular place or time.
+Supply and demand denote the activities of producing or procuring goods or services and making them available to the market for sale on one hand, and the requirements or demands placed by potential buyers of those goods and services on the other hand.
+Each demand requires a supply, and each supply should find a demand.
+This chain of supply and demand is a never-ending process that determines market conditions at any particular place or time.

-But, normally, any stock of goods in market can be considered as supply irrelevant of their price variations and quality variations.
-This is because, they are potentially saleable at any time.
+But, normally, any stock of goods in a market can be considered as supply, regardless of their price variations and quality variations.
+This is because they are potentially saleable at any time.

 Definition of Supply